 The Best Places for Winter Shopping

 Winter sales take place all across Japan, but the biggest variety and best deals are usually found in major cities.
-Tokyo is arguably the top spot for shopping, offering the largest selection of participating stores and the longest sale period—usually running from early December through February.
+Tokyo is the top spot for shopping, offering the largest selection of participating stores and the longest sale period.
+It usually runs from early December through February.
 Another great option is Osaka, which also boasts a wide range of stores and plenty of shopping opportunities.

 7. Ginzan Onsen, Yamagata